Get Certified

 What Happens After You Apply?

 Upon approval of your application, you will receive an email notification with a link to purchase and schedule your exam session during an upcoming testing window.
 You will have one year from the date your application was approved to take the exam.
-Learn more about the testing process
+If your application is not approved, you will receive an email with a brief explanation.

 Certified Financial Aid Administrator® Knowledge Exam